 There are pros and cons about both types, but in regards to how easy it is to hit the sweet spot, then the cavity backs win.

 Oftentimes the clubface is larger than muscle backs, and the perimeter weight around the sweet spot helps with forgiveness.
-More on this later in the post.
+More on this later in the post, or you can read about the topic more in depth in our article about cavity back vs muscle back irons.

 What Makes An Iron Easy To Hit?